UlyssesInvictus/QuizDB/lib/parser/augur/README.md

   - the following python packages (use pip):
     - beautifulsoup (for parsing HTML)
       - lxml, the parser used with beautifulsoup
+      - scipy, numpy, and scikitlearn (for question subject classification purposes)
     - PyYAML (for dumping data to yaml)
   - the following system tools:
     - pandoc (for background loading of doc/docx files)